Thinking of visiting Kyushu? Good idea!

 I hope you got some insights, motivation and, if you’re thinking of spending a few days in Kyushu, some ideas from this quick snapshot of just a small sampling of what Kyushu offers.

 I have a real fondness for the island.
-We’ll be back for sure.
+I’ll be back for sure.